The Skinny on Mediterranean Diet; Bringing back the Good Old Wholesome Days!

 Here are the six essential components of the Mediterranean diet:

-Be it any of the three major meals of the day, healthy grains are a great source of anti-inflammatory substances, antioxidants, and fiber.
+Be it any of the three major meals of the day, healthy grains are a great source of anti-inflammatory substances, antioxidants, and fibre.
 A study published in the JAMA Internal Medicine linked whole grains with lower mortality, especially in prevention against chronic diseases such as type-2 diabetes and cardiovascular diseases.
 Common whole grains include oats and brown rice, but try to create variety with bulgur, buckwheat, Farro, amaranth, and quinoa.
 Supplement your grain intake with other whole-grain products, such whole-wheat or brown pasta or bread.
 Look for the term “whole” or “whole grain” on the food package.

 Whether pickled, roasted, sautéed, steamed, raw, or grilled, vegetables should be on your plate every meal.
 Be it over pizza, tossed into salads mix, turned into spaghetti, into scrambled eggs.
 Get your daily fill of leafy green vegetables, such as wild edible leafy greens, onions, beetroot, carrots, zucchini, eggplant, bell peppers, artichokes, and lettuce in large quantities.
 And even starchy vegetables like root vegetables and potatoes are to be consumed generously.

 The best proteins to eat on a Mediterranean diet include shellfish and fishes rich in Omega-3 fatty acids, such as oysters, anchovies, mackerel, arctic char, and salmon.
-Not to mention, you can also get your protein from plant proteins such as seeds, nuts and legume, such as foods containing fiber and unsaturated fats.
-Not to mention, these can add texture and a zing of flavors to salads or main courses.
+Not to mention, you can also get your protein from plant proteins such as seeds, nuts and legume, such as foods containing fibre and unsaturated fats.
+Not to mention, these can add texture and a zing of flavours to salads or main courses.

 Eat fruits aplenty in the Mediterranean diet.
-Healthy fruits include those packed with antioxidants and fiber, including figs, grapes, avocado, and olives.
+Healthy fruits include those packed with antioxidants and fibre, including figs, grapes, avocado, and olives.
 Consume as many types of fruit as possible.
 Although there is no restriction on when to eat fruits, try to reserve them for fixing sugar cravings such as in the afternoon or after dinner.

 Olive oil is the primary healthy fat of the Mediterranean diet and is used for cooking, baking, sauces, vinaigrettes, and more.
 In addition to olive oil, the American Heart Association recommends healthy cooking oils such as canola, peanut, and safflower.